Table Of Contents

 Spotify’s Ad platform is still in its infancy but the potential here is huge for certain industries.

-Spotify break these down into moods or even activities.
 For example you have breakup playlists, cooking playlists, holiday preparation playlists, exercise playlists and the list goes on…

 Are the cogs whirring yet?? 😉